 What Made It Special: Originally built as Holland America Line's Noordam before being transferred to Thomson/Marella Cruises in 2005, one thing that remained constant about Marella Celebration was how beloved it was.
 Though lacking in balcony cabins and reflective of an entirely different design of cruise vessel, the ship's old-world charm, open public areas and broad teak decks were enough to make even the most jaded cruiser overlook its shortcomings that included some pretty wicked vibration in cabins near the stern.

-In April, Marella announced that it would immediately remove Marella Celebration from service.
+In April 2020, Marella announced that it would immediately remove Marella Celebration from service.
 TUI Group, which owns Marella, would not comment at the time on whether the ship would be sold to another line or sent to the breakers.
-Given that Marella Celebration's sister-ship, Marella Spirit was scrapped in 2018, the future does not look good for this graceful vessel.
+Marella Celebration's sister-ship, Marella Spirit (the former Nieuw Amsterdam) was scrapped in 2018.

 What Made It Special: Monarch began life as Royal Caribbean's Monarch of the Seas in 1991 before being transferred to Spanish subsidiary Pullmantur in 2013.
 The second of Royal Caribbean's three-ship Sovereign class, Monarch was, for a time, one of the most trendsetting ships on the seas.

 Pullmantur filed for bankruptcy protection in June as a result of the COVID-19 pandemic.
 Monarch, together with older sister Sovereign, were reportedly stripped of their interior fittings and artwork in Genoa.
-The ship is currently sailing the Mediterranean and will reportedly be sent to the breakers soon.
+In late July, the ship arrived at the breakers in Aliaga and will be scraped alongside Sovereign.

 What Made It Special: Sovereign was built in 1988 as Royal Caribbean's Sovereign of the Seas.
 The largest new purpose-built cruise ship at the time, Sovereign ushered in the concept of the multi-story atrium flanked with glass elevators that would become a staple of the Royal Caribbean fleet for decades.

 Sovereign of the Seas was transferred to Pullmantur in November of 2008 and embarked on its first voyage for the line in the spring of 2009.
-Like Monarch, it was stripped of all valuable fittings in Genoa in June 2020 as a result of the COVID-19 pandemic and is reportedly on the way to be broken up.
+Like Monarch, it was stripped of all valuable fittings in Genoa in June 2020 as a result of the COVID-19 pandemic.
+Scrapping began in August 2020, and the ship was totally demolished by February 2021.